anne-gaelle-bernard/anne-gaelle-bernard/README.md

-📫 How to reach me : Send me a email at anne-gaelle.bernard@laplateforme.io
+📫 How to reach me : Send me a email at anne-gaelle.bernard@laplateforme.io and https://www.linkedin.com/in/bernard-anne-gaelle-096381274/